Psychiatry Residency Postgraduate Year 2

 VA NY Harbor Healthcare System

+During your rotation on the VA consultation–liaison service, you join a team of trainees that includes a psychosomatic medicine fellow, pain medicine fellows, postdoctoral psychology fellows, and neurology residents.
 Key teaching areas covered in this rotation include the evaluation of new-onset neuropsychiatric symptoms in people with medically complex conditions, psychological adjustment to illness and hospitalization, and liaison aspects of working with medical and surgical services.
-In addition to daily teaching rounds, you participate in weekly consultation–liaison journal club.
+In addition to daily teaching rounds, you participate in weekly consultation–liaison didactics.

-Residency Didactic Training
+Residency Didactic Training and Resident Process Group

 On-Call Shifts for Residents